MrQ02/mrq02.github.io/_posts/2020-2-2-pursuit-of-happiness.md

 I had to learn Japanese just for Math credits.
 How ridiculous.
 There are many more strict rules regarding research opportunities and course selection that I was completely fed up with.
 By the end of November, I was crashed down by the situational constraints.

+&nbsp;
 ## 2020 -- The Pursuit of Happiness

-"How could these 3 years of suffering ever help ypu pursue happiness?"
+"How could these 3 years of suffering ever help you pursue happiness?"

 They guided me towards my true passion.
 I haven't found it yet, but I am very close to it.

 "But how is that possible?
 You don't even have the money to pursue any passion, and you are strictly restrained by your current conditions!"

-I guess life reveals your intrinsic self when you have nothing to lose.
+**I guess life reveals your intrinsic self when you have nothing to lose.**

-I followed my desperate need for money, made irrational decisions, and ruined myself.
-I am now left with no options.
+I followed my desperate need for money, made irrational decisions, and ruined my life.
+I am now left with no options, but I am also left with nothing to lose.
 If I keep myself entangled in the desperation of "I have no money.
 My family is broken.", I will keep making irrational decisions and eventually kill the very last possibility of my future.

-Instead of trying to optimize everything in life, if I just calmly accept the reality, get out of the desperation, make the most out of what I have, and just do my best in life,
+**Instead of trying to optimize everything in life, if I just calmly accept the reality, get out of the desperation, make the most out of what I have, and just do my best in life,**

-That, ladies and gentlemen, is happiness.
+That, ladies and gentlemen, is ***happiness***.

 I didn't think of Data Science as an option for no reason.
 I didn't work on an Object Detection project for a company for no reason.
 I didn't take online courses on Artificial Intelligence for no reason.
 Although the desperate need of money had driven me crazy, I never gave up on my dream of creating superintelligence.